-Waterfall Asset Management is an advisory firm with just under $9 billion in assets under management (AUM).
-The firm has around 70 advisors that maintain relationships with roughly 40 clients, including pooled investment vehicles, retirement plans and insurance companies.
+Waterfall Asset Management is an advisory firm with more than $12.42 billion in assets under management (AUM).
+The firm has around 75 advisors that maintain relationships with roughly 40 clients, including pooled investment vehicles, retirement plans and insurance companies.
 The firm currently does not have any individual clients.
 If you’re looking for an advisor firm that works with individual clients, try our financial advisor matching tool.

 Waterfall Asset Management, which is headquartered in New York City, is a fee-only firm.
 This means that all of its earnings come from advisory fees paid by clients.
 Conversely, a fee-based firm may earn income from additional outlets, such as insurance and securities commissions.

 Co-managing partners Thomas Capasse and Jack Ross founded Waterfall Asset Management in 2004.
 The duo remains the firm’s principal owners to this day.
 Capasse and Ross, along with Chief Financial Officer Brian Breakstone, Chief Operating Officer Crager Boardman and Chief Technology Officer Ronen Rub, round out the firm’s management team.

 There are 70 advisors employed at the firm, many of whom have earned professional certifications such as chartered financial analyst (CFA) or certified public accountant (CPA).